-The memory region produced by one invocation of allocate
+The memory region produced by one invocation of allocate or

-is internally contiguous.
+resize is internally contiguous.
 There is no contiguity between

 such a region and any other region (including others allocated from the